 Dennis loved touring for the sex, drugs, and rock n' roll lifestyle.
 However, he didn't enjoy the slower pace of the recording studio nearly as much.
 He was absent from many of The Beach Boys studio recordings and was often replaced by session drummers.
 Another reason he was an unlikely candidate for a solo album is because as James William Guercio, Pacific Ocean Blue's Executive Producer, said about Dennis in the liner notes, "Someone forgot to tell him he didn't have a great singing voice."

-Pacific Ocean Blue peeked at number 96 and had an eight week run on the on the Billboard charts in the fall of 1977.
+Pacific Ocean Blue peaked at number 96 and had an eight week run on the on the Billboard charts in the fall of 1977.
 This is the first ever release on CD of this long out of print album released on Guercio's label, Caribou Records.
 The complete LP is on disc one with four previously unreleased solo tracks.
 Disc two contains Wilson's followup, the still unfinished and never before released, Bambu.
-Because this lost LP was never completed the instrumental tracks are not as slick sounding so Wilson's rough vocals are a better fit.
+Because this lost LP was never completed the instrumental tracks are not as slick sounding so the late musician's rough vocals are a better fit.
+The double disc comes with an excellent, lavishly detailed and photographed, forty-four page booklet.

 For Beach Boys completists this CD is an absolute must.
 The rest of you may want to sample Dennis Wilson's compositions and lead vocals on post-Pet Sounds Beach Boys albums before making your purchase.